 Projects That Make a Difference

 Capital Development is hard at work with our partners to proudly transform the airfields and terminals at PHL and PNE airports.
 We are committed to making PHL the region’s world-class global gateway of choice through capital improvements that improve the customer experience from arrival to departure, modernize and enhance existing infrastructure, expand capacity, and improve overall efficiency.
-A few of our notable projects include the PHL East Airfield Rehabilitation Project, the Passenger Boarding Bridge Upgrades and the new and improved Liberty USO suite for military families and a quiet room for travelers seeking solitude.
-To keep an eye on the latest developments and project information, visit us here, and peruse the archive of past projects, below (2018 - 2020).
+A few of our recent notable projects include the PHL East Airfield Rehabilitation Project, the Passenger Boarding Bridge Upgrades and the new and improved Pedestrian Safety Enhancements on the Airport's Roadways.
+For up to date project news, visit us here, and peruse the archive of past projects, below (2018 - 2020).

 PHL is committed to providing the best customer experience possible to those traveling to and from the airport.
 Though travelers may not notice a trench drain on the side of the road, it can quickly become an issue if the drain isn’t working and/or causing water build ups on the roadway.
 Barrier walls also have an important role to play, helping to keep drivers safe as they move along the Airport’s roadways.
 That’s why PHL takes preventative action by improving these important yet overlooked features.
 PHL’s priority is safety – always.